 - 1) Independent public-sector auditing may serve to enhance the transparency and accountability of privatisation processes and obtain the lessons learned in order to provide recommendations for improvement in future privatisations.
-By carrying out performance audits SAIs can provide insights into whether the privatisation has been completed and the expected goals achieved in an economical, efficient and effective manner. - 2) GUIDs (Guidance pronouncement) are non-mandatory guidelines for the use of the auditor when applying the International Standards of Supreme Audit Institutions (ISSAIs).
-This GUID provides guidance for conducting performance audit of privatisation, within the INTOSAI Framework of Professional Pronouncements (IFPP).
-This GUID is relevant for those with a mandate to do such audits. - This GUID is consistent with the Fundamental Principles of Public Sector Auditing (ISSAI 100), Performance Audit Principles (ISSAI 300) and Performance Audit Standards (ISSAI 3000).
+By carrying out performance audits, SAIs can provide insights into whether the privatisation has been completed and the expected goals achieved in an economical, efficient and effective manner. - 2) GUIDs (Guidance pronouncement) are non-mandatory guidelines for the use of the auditor when applying the International Standards of Supreme Audit Institutions (ISSAIs).
+This GUID provides guidance for conducting a performance audit of privatisation, within the INTOSAI Framework of Professional Pronouncements (IFPP).
+This GUID is relevant for those with a mandate1 to do such audits. - 3) This GUID is consistent with the Fundamental Principles of Public-Sector Auditing (ISSAI 1002) and Performance Audit Principles (ISSAI 3003).